 The term “nolle prosequi” is a Latin phrase that means “unwilling to pursue.”
-The term is often abbreviated as “nolle pross” or “no pross.”
+Pronounced as nol·le pros·e·qui (nälē ˈpräsəˌkwē), the term is sometimes abbreviated as “nolle prosse” or “no pross.”

-The Defendant attorney might object to the entry of the nolle prosequi and instead request that the court enter an involuntary dismissal.
+Depending on the circumstances, it might be advantageous for the defense attorney to object to the entry of the “nolle prosequi” and instead request that the court enter an involuntary dismissal.

 In addition to an entry of a nolle prosequi, the other ways in which a criminal case might be terminated in a favorable way for the defense include: